Cash Flow Definition

 Financing activities primarily include raising capital from equity or long term debts.
-There are two major sources of finance like shareholders and creditors.
-Cash inflows from financing activities may include cash receipts from issuing common stock, preferred stock, bonds, and borrowing.
+There are two significant sources of finance, like shareholders and creditors.
+Cash inflows from financing activities may consist of cash receipts from issuing common stock, preferred stock, bonds, and borrowing.
 Cash outflows may include repayment of borrowing, the redemption of bonds, repurchase of treasury stock, and payment and dividend.
-Consideration should be given to indirect borrowing from accounts payable which is classified as operating activities.
+Consideration should be given to indirect borrowing from accounts payable, which is classified as operating activities.

 Methods of Cash Flow Statement

 Cash flow from operating activities can be reported in the direct and indirect format in this statement.
-The net cash used from operating activities will remain the same indirect and indirect method the only difference is the format of the operating section.
+The net cash used from operating activities will remain the same as indirect and indirect methods.
+The only difference is the format of the operating section.

 #1 – Direct Method